Actually, this route starts in Tijeras and ends in San Marcos. Tijeras, Cedar Crest, Madrid, and Cerrillos are the most important places to visit.

-Activities include biking, hiking, horseback riding, and climbing, and in winter, you can ski.
+Activities include biking, hiking, horseback riding, and climbing; you can ski in winter.

 In addition, this beautiful area is home to a great diversity of animals and plants.
 In fact, this area is very popular with birdwatchers from all over the world, who enjoy the migration of hawks and eagles.

-Just outside the community of Sandia Park, along the Sandia Crest National Scenic Byway, you’ll find Tinkertown Museum is perhaps one of the most interesting things to see on the Turquoise Trail.
+Just outside the community of Sandia Park, along the Sandia Crest National Scenic Byway, you’ll find Tinkertown Museum, which is perhaps one of the most interesting things to see on the Turquoise Trail.

 This museum began as a hobby in the 1960s when Ross Ward began collecting miniature figures carved in wood.
 Today more than 50,000 glass bottles form labyrinthine walls surrounding the 22 rooms of the museum.